Milli-Mi/JetBrains-Theory/README.md

 ### *3.Conclusion*
 Simply put, the World Wide Web is a way of obtaining information over the Internet, yet the Internet is also used to access information that is not a part of the Web.
-Hypertext documents - web pages are the units of the WWW.
+Hypertext documents - web pages are the units of the "WWW".
 They may include different content and are usually joined by a shared topic and links into websites.
 Specific programs called browsers can download websites, so we can explore them.